-\item (Code Contests) Problem 1 and problem 2 are problems from the dataset.
+\item Code Contests -- Problem 1 and problem 2 are problems from the dataset.
 Composition is to read the inputs sequentially and print the outputs sequentially.

 \end{itemize} We denote the composite problem of $x_1$ and $x_2$ as $x_1\oplus x_2$.
-While these compositions may appear artificial, their purpose is to demonstrate the ``mental load" on the model during composition, which leads to the result of theorem \ref{theorem:1}.
+While these compositions are synthetic, their purpose is to demonstrate that the LLM suffers from a ``mental load" when asked to solve multiple tasks within the same context, similarly to a problem decomposition obtained from a CoT, which leads to the result of theorem \ref{theorem:1}.
 For each problem we sampled 200 solutions and evaluated the generation complexity as the inverse of percentage of correct solutions.

-Figure \ref{fig:cdf} shows the cumulative distribution function (CDF) of the compositional hardness - the value along the $y$ axis is the CDF of $\frac{N(P,x)}{N(P,x_1)N(P,x_2)}$, \ie~ percentage of compositional problems, in which $\frac{N(P,x)}{N(P,x_1)N(P,x_2)}$ is smaller than a given value.
-For example, with $a=5$, the corresponding value on the $y$ axis, is the percentage of problems in which composition requires up to $\times 5$ more generations relative to solving independently.
+Figure \ref{fig:cdf} shows the cumulative distribution function (CDF) of the compositional hardness -- the value along the $y$ axis is the CDF of $\frac{N(P,x)}{N(P,x_1)N(P,x_2)}$, \ie~ percentage of compositional problems, in which $\frac{N(P,x)}{N(P,x_1)N(P,x_2)}$ is smaller than a given value. \eg, $x=5$, the value on the $y$ axis, is percentage of problems in which composition requires up to $\times 5$ more generations relative to solving independently.
 As can be seen, for most of the problems, composition generation complexity is larger than the product of generation complexities of the components (up to factors of $10-20$).